Progress Announces First Quarter 2023 Financial Results

 ARR surges to $569M; MarkLogic Integration Underway

-BURLINGTON, Mass., March 28, 2023 (GLOBE NEWSWIRE) -- Progress (Nasdaq: PRGS), the trusted provider of infrastructure software, today announced financial results for its fiscal first quarter ended February 28, 2023.
+BURLINGTON, Mass., March 28, 2023 (GLOBE NEWSWIRE) -- Progress PRGS, the trusted provider of infrastructure software, today announced financial results for its fiscal first quarter ended February 28, 2023.

 First Quarter 2023 Highlights1: